teiniker/teiniker-lectures-java/java-basics/collections/README.md

 * **Implementations**: These are the concrete implementations of the collection interfaces.
     In essence, they are reusable data structures.

-* **Algorithms**: These are the methods that perform useful computations, such as searching and sorting, on objects that implement collection interfaces.
-The algorithms are said to be polymorphic: that is, the same method can be used on many different implementations of the appropriate collection interface.
-    In essence, algorithms are reusable functionality.

 ## Interfaces

 The core collection interfaces encapsulate different types of collections.